papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

    Console ~ Command

    Pauses the game.
-Pressing ‘P’ in COOP and Local does the same thing.
+Pressing ‘P' in COOP and Local does the same thing.

 -  ``gameLogic.vehicleDropHeight`` float -> float